 What is entry point in Forex is the question.

-The point at which you enter into the trade with buy or sell Forex order is the entry point.
+The point at which you enter into the trade with buy or sell Forex order type is the entry point.

 What is Entry Point in Forex

 That point defines market execution price for a currency pair you are trading.
 Entry point will define what will be the start of the trade.